Skip to Main Content Skip to Footer Content

 How do they do it?
 Cleaning Windows on a Ship

-Window port of navy ship
+Window port of navy ship|Fishing boat.

 Cruise Ships and Other Large Ships

-Some cruise ships clean their windows everyday to remove salt water.
+Some cruise ships clean their windows every day to remove salt water.
 The help used for this cleaning is a combination of robots and human staff.
 Robots take care of the places that are hard to reach.
 Metal baskets can be used for the crew when no balconies are available on the upper decks.
 For cruise ships, washing can only be done in certain ports because of environmental regulations.
 Because of this, cleaning often takes place at sea or while sailing.

 Recreational Boats

-Fishing boat.
+Fishing Boat

 Most smaller or recreational boats have windows made from clear vinyl, which is sensitive to UV rays.
 You need to clean and maintain the windows with some expert window cleaning.
 If left uncleaned or treated, clear vinyl windows will turn yellow and become brittle.

-To clean the vinyl windows on your boat, start with removing as much surface dirt as possible with a hose.
+To clean the vinyl windows on your boat, start by removing as much surface dirt as possible with a hose.
 Gently wash with a mild soap, and avoid any harsh cleaners.
 Rinse with fresh water and dry with a clean microfiber towel.

 There are protective sprays you can get, though it is recommended to consult a professional window cleaning service to pick the right product.
 The protective products are a much-needed step in cleaning clear vinyl windows.
 To avoid sun damage, apply the protectant or polish often.
-Do not use regular window cleaners, or alcohol based detergents.
+Do not use regular window cleaners or alcohol-based detergents.
 They will dry out the vinyl.
 Paper towels are too abrasive and will scratch the windows.

 Enjoy your time on the water by doing some expert window cleaning on your boat.
 By keeping your windows clean and cared for, your view will be clear and you won’t miss a view on the water for years to come.
 If you don’t have the experience, simply call a window cleaning service to have the job done.